kalabox/kalabox-app-pantheon/README.md

-Commands and tools this app can use drush            Run a drush command on your codebase git              Run a git command on your codebase rysnc            Run a rsync command on your codebase terminal         Exec into your appserver terminus         Run a terminus command against your codebase wp               Run a wp-cli command against your codebase
+Commands and tools this app can use drush            Run a drush command on your codebase git              Run a git command on your codebase rsync            Run a rsync command on your codebase terminal         Exec into your appserver terminus         Run a terminus command against your codebase wp               Run a wp-cli command against your codebase